SuppliedOrange/EmberKey/readme.md

 <br> <br>
 Places marked with Application Name are to be replaced with the application name once decided.
 <br> <br>
-I have marked places with *doThis for me (dhruv) to rewrite
+I have marked places with *doThis for me (doog) to rewrite

 Documentation starts now  <br>
 +-+-+-+-+-+-+-+-+-+-+-+-